Owen Lambe: College

 Lambe played one season of college soccer at California State University, Fullerton, where he scored two goals and tallied one assist in 19 appearances for Titans.
 The 2020 season was cancelled due to the COVID-19 pandemic.

 LA Galaxy

 On April 27, 2021, Lambe signed with USL Championship side LA Galaxy II.
 Lambe made his professional debut on April 30, 2021, starting in a 1–0 loss to Sacramento Republic.
 On May 11, 2022, Lambe made his senior debut for LA Galaxy and scored his first senior career goal in a 3–2 win over California United Strikers in the U.S. Open Cup.

 Orange County SC

 Lambe joined Orange County SC in January 2023.

 Drogheda United

 On 20 January 2025, Lambe signed for League of Ireland Premier Division club Drogheda United.
 He made a total of 39 appearances in all competitions in his first season with Drogheda.
 On 6 November 2025, he signed a new one-year-contract with the club.
+On 5 December 2025, it was announced that Lambe had suffered a torn Anterior cruciate ligament injury while training by himself in America in order to stay fit ahead of pre-season training which was due to start just 10 days later.